tofitsch/plotgrep/README.md

 * For each black pixel in the page the number of consecutive black pixels down and right of it are identified
 * This allows to identify the largest possible rectangle with the starting pixel as top left corner.
 * If this rectangle has a large enough area (identified as fraction of the page area) and reasonable aspect ratio (not one side being much larger than the other) it is identified as plot
-In this case two plots are identified.
+* After each plot is identified, for each plot the black/white threshold is re-determined from the average brightness to get a better contrast:
-The black/white threshold is re-determined from the average brightness of each plot in order to get a better contrast:
+* In this case two plots are identified.

 <p align="center">
   <img src="fig/higgs.pdf_page_007_plot_001.ppm.png" width="350">